rccmb/ai-projects/README.md

 ## Project 2

-The second project consists of implementing a "computer" player, where the Adji-boto game can be played "human vs computer" or "computer vs computer":
+The second project consists of implementing a "computer" player, where the Adji-boto game can be played "human vs computer" or "computer vs computer", the following algorithm was implemented:

 • Negamax with α-β pruning.